 For complex graphical models, the distributions $p(z|\theta)$ and $q(z)$ typically factorize across subsets of the latent variables $z$, as illustrated in Fig.~\ref{fig:gms}.
 We thus generalize Eq.~\eqref{eq:lds} by partitioning $z$ into local variable groups, and representing the dependencies between them via a set of factors $\mathcal{F}$:

 For certain factor graphs, we can efficiently compute marginals and draw samples via the \emph{belief propagation} (BP) algorithm~\citep{pearl88,kschischang01}.
-However, exact inference is intractable for many important graphical models, and SVAE training accomodates this via \emph{structured} variational inference~\citep{ghahramani00,xing03,vi}.
-We connect structured VI to SVAEs in this section, and provide detailed proofs in the appendix.
+However, exact inference is intractable for many important graphical models, making it impossible to compute marginals or normalize the $q_\phi(z|x;\eta)$ defined in Sec.~\ref{background}.
+SVAE training addresses this challenge via \emph{structured} variational inference~\citep{ghahramani00,xing03,vi}, which optimizes the surrogate loss across a restricted family of tractable distributions.
+We connect structured VI to SVAEs in this section, and provide detailed proofs in App.~\ref{sec:optim}.